mate-android-testing/wallmauer/README.md

-# Instrumentation:
+# WallMauer:

-The instrumentation library offers five modules responsible for:
+The instrumentation library offers six modules responsible for:

 * BranchCoverage Instrumentation
 * BranchCoverage Evaluation
 * BranchDistance Instrumentation
 * BasicBlockCoverage Instrumentation
 * BasicBlockCoverage Evaluation
+* BasicBlockBranchDistance Instrumentation
 * MethodCoverage Instrumentation

 Note that you can supply to each instrumentation module the optional flag `--only-aut` to only instrument the classes belonging to the application package.

-# Limitations:

-The instrumentation only works for apps that expose a main activity.
-This is not a limitation of the instrumentation tool itself, but rather a pre-condition of our testing framework `MATE`.

 # BranchCoverage Instrumentation: